LambdaTest/php-laravel-dusk-todo/README.md

 ```bash
 php artisan dusk:make TodoTest
 ```
 - Our sample Test case Go to -> tests/Browser/TodoTest.php file.
-It navigates our sample app check some checkboxes add some to do.
+It navigates to our sample app check some checkboxes add some to do.